From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Introduction

-Building on this, we further raise a new question: \textit{Is it possible to enhance the performance of LLMs in the IPP scenario by awakening ITA?} To explore this, we conduct an in-depth analysis of the feature distributions across different categories of texts.
-Interestingly, we find that although these feature distributions are very similar, the internal structure of these features differs significantly across sources.
-This observation suggests that it is possible to identify and extract subspaces where the features exhibit greater differences.
-Inspired by representation editing \cite{kong2024aligninglargelanguagemodels,wang2024improvingtextembeddingslarge}, the model's output can be aligned with the desired attributes by directly manipulating its latent representations.
-Based on this, we propose a novel method named Cognitive Surgery (CoSur) to awaken ITA, thereby enhancing the self-recoginition capability of LLMs in IPP scenarios.
-The CoSur consists of four modules: representation extraction, territory construction, authorship discrimination and cognitive editing.
-Specifically, we first extract the feature representation from the final layer of the LLM to construct the feature subspaces (territories) for each text category using singular value decomposition (SVD).
-Then, we guide the LLM to determine the authorship of a text by calculating the projection energy of its feature vector onto different territorial regions.
+In this paper, we propose a novel method named cognitive surgery (CoSur) to mitigate the ISR, enhancing the self-recognition capability of LLMs in IPP scenarios.
+The CoSur consists of four modules: representation extraction, subspace construction, authorship discrimination, and cognitive editing.
+Specifically, we first extract hidden representations of self-texts and other-texts from the LLM under the IPP scenario.
+We then apply singular value decomposition (SVD) separately to these representations to capture their structural characteristics.
+The leading right singular vectors are used to construct the self-recognition subspace and the other-recognition subspace, respectively.
+Given a text, we extract the hidden representation of its last token from the final layer of the LLM in the IPP scenario.
+And then, we perform authorship discrimination by computing its representation projection energy onto the self-recognition and other-recognition subspaces.
 Finally, we design the cognitive editing to induce the LLM to generate the correct response.
 Extensive experiments on three LLMs demonstrate that CoSur effectively enhances their self-recognition capability in the IPP scenario.
-Our contributions are as follows: \begin{itemize} \item We provide the first in-depth analysis of why LLMs fail in the IPP setting, attributing it to unexpressed Implicit Territorial Awareness (ITA). \item We propose Cognitive Surgery (CoSur), a method that awakens ITA to enhance the self-recognition capability of LLMs in the IPP scenario.
-We first identify and construct territorial spaces to assist the LLM in determining the authorship of the text.
-Then, we design cognitive editing to induce the LLM in generating correct responses. \item Experiments demonstrate that our proposed method enhances the performance across three different LLMs in the IPP scenario, achieving average accuracy of 83.25\%, 66.19\%, and 88.01\%, respectively. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We identify the implicit self-recognition (ISR) in LLMs, revealing the gap between distinct feature-level separability and poor output-level performance for self-texts and other-texts under the IPP scenario. \item We comprehensively analyze the reason why the LLMs have the ISR Phenomenon in the IPP scenario.
+Moreover, we propose cognitive surgery (CoSur) to enhance self-recognition of LLMs under the IPP scenario. \item Experiments demonstrate that our proposed method enhances the performance across three different LLMs in the IPP scenario, achieving average accuracy of 99.00\%, 97.69\%, and 97.13\%, respectively. \end{itemize}